TigerCipher/Lotus/README.md

 # Lotus

-A 3D DirectX 12 game engine written in C++.
+A 3D DirectX 12 game engine written in C++ inspired by Primal.
 The Lotus Editor is written in C# and will always only support windows.
 But as the game is built from the project, rather than the editor, it is possible games can be made for non-windows platform in the future if I ever implement a graphics API other than DirectX.

 ### Roadmap
 ___